Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 # [**Discover Kefalonia**](https://gazzaj.github.io/CI-MS2-Discover-Kefalonia/)

 Kefalonia is the largest of the Greek Ionian islands, and is a popular holiday destination for many Europeans.
-Despite this it remains unspoilled and far less crowded than it's neighbours Zakynthos and Corfu, and is thus a great options for a summer vacation.
+Despite this it remains unspoilled and far less crowded than it's neighbours Zakynthos and Corfu, and is thus a great option for a summer vacation.
-The aim of this website is to showcase the the island of Kefalonia to people looking for inspiration for their next summer holiday destination; providing useful information about the island like Climate, towns/resorts, beaches and some of the non-beach related activities possible.
+The aim of this website is to showcase the the island of Kefalonia to people looking for inspiration for their next summer holiday destination; providing useful information about the island, such as climate, towns/resorts, beaches and some of the non-beach related activities possible.
 My objective is to achieved the above in a visually appealing and interactive UX, which provides simple intuitive navigation irrespective of the device, with interactrive elements which enable the user to control the discovery of information.
 Ultimately I would like this to appeal to individuals who have previously visited Kefalonia as well as those who have never had the opportunity to visit.

 [The live website can be viewed here!](https://gazzaj.github.io/CI-MS2-Discover-Kefalonia/)